ncbi/SpacePhenotyper/README.md

 plt.savefig('Prediction-Plot.png', dpi=300,  bbox_inches = 'tight')    # Save the prediction plot for phenotype quantity
 ```
 #### Python [Package](code)
-* The SpaceProfiler method is implemented in python and the codes are available as [Python Code](code/SpacePhenotyper.py) and [Jupyter Notebook](code/SpacePhenotyper.ipynb) modules.
+* The SpacePhenotyper method is implemented in python and the codes are available as [Python Code](code/SpacePhenotyper.py) and [Jupyter Notebook](code/SpacePhenotyper.ipynb) modules.

 #### Bulk data sets [Data Bulk](Bulk-data)
 For each of the four cancer data sets (BRCA, COAD LUAD and LUSC), the phenotype quantity of patients (Tumor-Purity, Hazard, Stemness and Proliferation) and bulk gene expression matrices whose columns represent the genes and rows represent patients